Drive with Uber

 Uber dominated Australia's rideshare scene for a long time.
 It was the only player in the space since 2012, but the global rideshare giant paved the way for others.

-In January 2018 we saw the launch of not one but two competitors: Taxify and Ola.
+In 2018 we saw the launch of not one but three competitors: Bolt (Formerly known as Taxify), Ola and Didi (Melbourne).

 If you are currently driving with Uber or are looking to sign up as a driver with one or more of these rideshare companies, we've done the hard work for you and compared the platforms for drivers.